ITSLeeds/UK2GTFS/README.md

 Status](https://ci.appveyor.com/api/projects/status/github/itsleeds/UK2GTFS?branch=master&svg=true)](https://ci.appveyor.com/project/mem48/UK2GTFS)
 <!-- badges: end -->

-The goal of UK2GTFS is to convert train, tram, bus, and metro timetable data from the unfriendly and difficult to use formats used in the UK to the easy to use [GTFS](https://developers.google.com/transit/gtfs/) format.
+UK2GTFS is an R package to convert train, tram, bus, and metro timetable data from the unfriendly and difficult to use formats used in the UK to the easy to use [GTFS](https://developers.google.com/transit/gtfs/) format.
 The main purpose of developing the package is to support using